DBShorts/DBShorts/README.md

 me, probably

-more info about me is available at https://dbshorts.github.io/DBShorts/
+~~more info about me is available at https://dbshorts.github.io/DBShorts/~~ THE ABOVE SITE IS ***OUTDATED***!!!!
+I HAVE A NEW ONE NOW!!!!! https://www.damian-is-silly.xyz!!!!
+I EVEN BOUGHT A FUCKING DOMAIN NAME FOR THIS!!!!

 <!---
 DBShorts/DBShorts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.